menu

 Demographics

-In terms of college education, Bremen is nearly on par with the US average for all cities of 21.84%: 17.17% of adults 25 and older in Bremen have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Bremen rank slightly lower than the national average.
+16.59% of adults 25 and older in Bremen have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Bremen in 2022 was $28,756, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,024 for a family of four.
+The per capita income in Bremen in 2022 was $32,027, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $128,108 for a family of four.
 However, Bremen contains both very wealthy and poor people as well.

 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bremen residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bremen include Irish, English, German, Scandinavian, and Polish.